 Graduate Employment Outlook

-According to the U.S. Department of Labor, opportunities for health information technician occupations are expected to grow by 13 percent through 2026, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of medical records and health information technicians will grow by 17 percent through 2031 (much faster than the average for all professions).

 Graduate Starting Salary Projections

 |FYE 100||College Success Strategies: Overview||1||0||1|

 |HIM 105||Legal Aspects of Health Information Management||2||0||2|

 |MCH 101||Medical Terminology 1||2||0||2|

 |HIM 120||Health Information Technology Systems||3||0||3|